zkSoju/obsidian/Solidity, EIPS, & EVM/Common Practices.md

 - Use function modifiers
 - Strongly consider techniques when making calls to external contracts

-Refer to [[Repository Breakdowns]] for repository deep dives and just reading good codes.
+Refer to [[../Code Review/Repository Breakdowns]] for repository deep dives and just reading good codes.
-Refer to [[Pull Request Breakdowns]] for pull requests.
+Refer to [[../Code Review/Pull Request Breakdowns]] for pull requests.